Five ‘Secretly British’ Stars of the Silver Screen

 They are among us.
 They look like us, they speak like us, and they’ve fully absorbed our way of life.
 But they are most assuredly not like us.
 When they let their guards down, those hard ‘R’s start dropping, and the “blimeys” and “brilliants” start creeping into conversation.
 They privately listen to Take That like children sneakily gorging on cookies.
 And at 4 in the afternoon, they start demanding tea.
-With clotted cream.
 Egads.

 Yes, these folks are… secretly British.

 British-born Jamie Bamber, who sports a spot-on American accent on Battlestar Galactica, is just the latest “secretly British” star to infiltrate U.S. screens.
-Here are five UK stars of early Hollywood who served up Yankee realness before it became hip:
+Here are five U.K. stars of early Hollywood who served up Yankee realness before it became hip:

 Vivien Leigh in Gone With the Wind (1939) and A Streetcar Named Desire (1951)

 Oh yeah, they say it’s easy for English thespians to pull off the Southern accent.
 But a posh, RADA-trained Brit bringing literature’s two greatest Southern belles to flesh on screen — and doing it with shading, wit, and manic, unhinged energy?
 She won well-deserved Best Actress Oscars for both roles: stubborn, capricious Scarlett O’Hara in Gone With the Wind and fragile, delusional Blanche DuBois in Streetcar.
-While the performances couldn’t be more different, both were as authentically Southern as pine cones and sweet tea.
+While the performances couldn’t be more different, both felt as authentically Southern as pine cones and sweet tea.

 Leslie Howard in Gone With the Wind (1939)